mehdinzj/curvature-power-spectrum-three-field-inflation/README.md

-# Curvature Power Spectrum in Three-Field Inflation
+# Code for calculating the curvature power spectrum in three-field inflation

 This repository contains a Python implementation for computing the background dynamics and perturbation evolution in three-field inflationary models, with a focus on the resulting curvature power spectrum.